pyrologic/pyrologjs/README.md

 ### TypeScript Example

 The whole module is written in TypeScript and can be used in other TypeScript projects, of course.
-One should explicitly import all relevant types:
+In order to do so, you should explicitly import all relevant types:
 ```ts
 import { PyroLog, Logger, Level } from "@pyrologic/pyrologjs";
 ```

 The usage of TypeScript benefits from the availability of all type definitions.

-The example code would be the same as above with one exception: It is not possible to use a plain JavaScript object as configuration item (it's deprecated anyway).
+The example code would be the same as in the JavaScript example above with one exception: It is not possible to use a plain JavaScript object as configuration item (and it's deprecated anyway).

 ## Hierarchical Logger Configuration

-**pyrologjs** supports a hierarchical logger configuration so one can easily apply some settings to a bunch of loggers.
+**pyrologjs** supports a hierarchical logger configurations so one can easily apply some settings to a bunch of loggers.
 See the following example how to create such a logger configuration:
 ```ts
 /**